MIR4-HQ/MIR4-HQ/README.md

 </details>

-please dont overshare about yourself id have around 20 nickels everytime someone randomly vented to me... i know im a source of joy but its getting out of hand
+please dont overshare about yourself id have around 20 nickels everytime someone randomly vented to me... i know im a source of joy but its getting out of hand especially if i dont know you well